Cheukting/rasa_workshop/README.md

 if __name__ == '__main__':
     cherrypy.quickstart(SurveyResult(), config=conf)
 ```

 Then in the terminal:

 ```
 python result.py
 ```
 It will set up a web app running at port 8080.
-Just like the action scrip server, we will leave it there and open a new terminal.
+Just like with the action script server, we will leave it running and open a new terminal.

 #### Action for showing report

 After setting up the report server, we have to add the `Action` in the action script to send the request when the conversation is ended, but before that, we will need to add `- action_show_result` under `actions` in `domain.yml` and at the end of the `## get contact info` and `## do not contact me` stories in `data/stories.md`.

 In `actions.py` add the following:

 ```python
 class ActionShowResult(Action):
     """open the html showing the result of the user survey"""